amalek-f/plannerapp-v2/README.md

 # plannerapp-v2
-PlannerApp is a blazor Webassembly client application
+PlannerApp is a Blazor WebAssembly Client application to manage the plans and daily To-Dos of the users